grafana/tempo/docs/tempo/website/setup/linux.md

 # Deploy on Linux

 This guide provides a step-by-step process for installing Tempo on Linux.
-It assumes you have access to a Linux machine and the permissions required to deploy a service with network and filesystem access.
+It assumes you have access to a Linux system and the permissions required to deploy a service with network and file system access.
 At the end of this guide, you will have deployed a single Tempo instance on a single node.

 ## Before you begin